adencraft-minecraft/BouncySponge/README.md

 -=-=-=-=-=-

-Bukkit plugin by adencraft2000 and kamehameha1 that makes sponges bouncy!
+Bukkit plugin by adencraft2000 and kamehameha1 that makes sponges launch players!

 -=-=-=-=-=-